Hockey Canada officially has announced the complete men's hockey roster for the 2026 Milan Cortina Winter Olympics.

-Nineteen additional players were named to the roster on Wednesday in a much-anticipated reveal.
+Nineteen additional players were named to the roster in the much-anticipated reveal.

 Drew Doughty, Thomas Harley, Josh Morrissey, Colton Parayko, Travis Sanheim, Shea Theodore and Devon Toews will round out the Canadian defense with Makar.